Blendify/blender-manual/trunk/blender_docs/manual/files/blend/rename.rst

    :Menu:      :menuselection:`Edit --> Batch Rename`
    :Hotkey:    :kbd:`Alt-F2`

-The *Batch Rename* operator can rename many datablock names at once.
+The *Batch Rename* operator can rename many data-block names at once.
 When the operator is executed, a popup menu appears with some options and operations to modify the name.

 Data Type